Advanced Defensive Driving: Take it to the Next Level

 - Align Your Tires If while driving your car seems to drift to one side of the steering wheel vibrates, you may need to have the tires aligned.
 Alignment actually refers to a car’s suspension, which can move out of alignment over time due to normal driving, a minor accident, or bumping against a curb.
 Check your owner’s manual to see how often your car’s manufacturer recommends aligning your car’s tires.
 Alignment helps to ensure better handling, which is crucial for good defensive driving, as well as better gas mileage.

 - Clean Your Car A dirty windshield or rearview mirror will prevent you from scanning and visualizing the road for potential dangers.
-And grimy signal lights or headlights will prevent other drivers from seeing you in bad weather or at night, which pretty much negates any effort you make to be a good defensive driver.
+Grimy signal lights or headlights will also prevent other drivers from seeing you in bad weather or at night, which pretty much negates any effort you make to be a good defensive driver.

 - Change Your Brake Pads If when braking, you hear squeaking or grinding, your brake pads may be worn out and in need of replacement.
 Knowing how and when to brake, especially in inclement weather, is a crucial skill for defensive driving.
 If you have an antilock brake system and need to stop in on an icy road, stomp on the pedal, and when you feel the system’s pulses or hear it working, ease up a bit on the pedal until it’s only pulsing about once a second.
 If you don’t have ABS, you should push the brake hard and when the wheels stop turning, lift your foot so the wheels turn and rapidly press the brake again.